yagnik/salt-template/README.md

 - [ ] add example of encrypted pillars [nacl encryption](https://github.com/saltstack/salt/pull/41868) and [encrypted tags](https://github.com/saltstack/salt/pull/41956)
 - [ ] ensure all tests are present and running
 - [ ] ensure all templates are present
+- [ ] ability for docker to setup container without salt-minion, salt-ssh maybe ?